 The project has evolved into the development of Know your Rights’ street manuals (that will be available in both isiZulu and English) enabling informal workers to be resourced with constitutional entitlements and municipal bylaws when confronting the regular challenges they encounter on the streets.
-These manuals will be finalised and disseminated to over 5,000 informal workers during the course of 2019.
+These manuals will be finalised and disseminated to around 2,000 informal workers during the course of 2019.

 “Give a [person] a fish, and you feed them for a day.
 Teach a [person] to fish and you feed them for a lifetime”[Old Chinese proverb by Lao Zhu